Cloud Security Glossary

 - SIEM - Security Information and Event Management

 - Central log aggregation + correlation + alerting.
-Splunk, Sentinel, Chronicle, Elastic, Sumo.
+Splunk, Microsoft Sentinel, Chronicle, Elastic, Sumo.

 - SOAR - Security Orchestration, Automation, and Response